-A Continental Divide Trail planning guide.
-It is similar to my PCT doc.
-A quick and dirty guide to get you pointed in the right direction for planning a hike of the CDT.
-Updated Feb 2013.
+A quick and dirty guide to get you pointed in the right direction for planning a hike of the Continental Divide Trail.
+Updated April 2014.

 The Continental Divide Trail

 The Continental Divide Trail is the last of the “Big Three” trails that most thru-hikers tackle as part of the Triple Crown of long distance hiking.
 Raw, wild, remote and unfinished; it is a trail that will make use of all the skills of an experienced backpacker.
 It is also a trail that is beautiful, stunning and perhaps the most rewarding of the major long distance hiking trails.

 This handout will help you prepare for the basics of a journey for this trail.
 It is not meant to be an exhaustive document.
 As always, you should consult with other resources before heading out on an extended trek in the mountains.

 - No defined route for many of the places and has many alternate routes

 - The “trail” is a mixture of defined trail, cross country travel, dirt and paved road walking.

 - There is a designated route partially in place by the USFS, but most people take alternate routes in places

 - The CDT mileage estimates range from a low of 2500 miles (using guidebooks and maps that are reported to be off) to a high of 3100 miles (unlikely).
 Most people believe the typical route is ~2600-2700 miles with 2800 miles splitting the difference.
 Yeah, confusing.
 Either way, it is a long freakin’ walk.

 - Goes through Montana, Idaho, Wyoming, Colorado and New Mexico along the spine of the Rockies (more or less)